araray/binfiddle/README.md

 - Data recovery specialists
 - Security researchers

+It is a practical, modular toolkit for developers, hackers, and engineers working with binary data.
+Whether you're inspecting, patching, decoding, or just fiddling with bits and bytes, Binfiddle provides flexible tools to explore and manipulate binary files with precision.
+Designed to be both approachable and powerful, it’s the tinkerer’s toolbox for low-level data work — no frills, just what you need to get under the hood and get things done.

 Built in Rust, it combines the precision of hex editors with the flexibility of command-line tools.

 > Personal note: This is a reimplementation of a very old, with poor command line, version in C (and - believe it or not - plain Bash) I created for my own needs.
 I have been trying to renovate my personal tooling and making them publicly available.
 Nowadays we have LLMs that help a lot on crafting nice documentation and assisting on converting my tools.
 For this reason, I greatly appreciate any feedback, bug reports, issues, feature requests and fixes and improvements.
 >